Taylor Valley State Forest

 Taylor Valley has about nine miles of snowmobile trails.
 These trials include portions of corridor trail 5G and secondary trails 59A and 59B, designations given by the New York State Office of Parks, Recreation and Historic Preservation.
 There are also a nine miles of the Finger Lakes Hiking Trail System which crosses through the forest.

 Article 9, Titles 5 and 7, of the Environmental Conservation Law authorize the Department of Environmental Conservation to manage lands acquired outside the Adirondack and Catskill Parks.
 Management, as defined by these laws, includes watershed protection, the production of timber and other forest products, recreation and kindred purposes.

+The Taylor Valley landscape is woven together with a mix of northern hardwoods, conifer plantations and hemlock.
+The wildlife and plants on both sides of the valley are quite abundant, and a large wetland complex located in the area only adds to the variety of available habitats, allowing for a rich and diverse collection of species.
 Taylor Valley State Forest was purchased by the state between 1931 and 1967 with an additional purchase in 1977.
 One of the unique characteristics of this state forest is that it includes a valley that was carved out by glacial movement thousands of years ago.